uimix-editor/uimix/README.md

 - `/packages/figma` - The Figma plugin for Macaron
 - `/packages/compiler` - The compiler that converts Macaron files to Web Components
 - `/packages/loader-vite` - The Vite plugin to import Macaron files directly from JS/HTML
-- `/packages/docs` - The documentation
+- `/packages/docs` - The Website and documentation

 This project uses Yarn Workspaces.